Mary Virginia Cook Parrish: Activist

 In the 1930s when Parrish learned she could not join a Parent Teacher Association in Louisville, Kentucky, she organized her own in the city's black-only school.
 She refused to accept that black children were without a playground and showed up at the mayor's office to demand one be built.
 Three weeks later, the children had their playground.
 When she brought ten little girls with her to the local YWCA, "they called the police and said you may not stay here, these children are not welcome."
 She then organized a new chapter, called the Phillis Wheatley (West End) YWCA.
 She also served as the first president of the Colored Republican's Women's Club in Louisville.
 In 1932 she served as an alternate delegate to the National Republican Convention in Chicago.

-Legacy

-Mary Virginia Cook-Parrish worked towards gaining equality for all in society.
-She spoke out and wrote about the issues of women's rights and equality in education for African Americans and women.
-She got the word out that what was happening in society was not fair and needed to be fixed.
-Cook-Parrish set the stepping stones for the greater civil rights movement that was to come.